Extended-Thunder/send-later/index.md

 the adjacent output box.

-Note that the builtin functions cannot be edited, but they can be copied/pasted into a new function.
-They provide a good starting point for creating your own functions.
+Note that the builtin functions cannot be edited, but they can be copied/pasted into new functions.
+They provide a good starting point for creating your own scheduling functions.

 ### Advanced configuration editor